dalejbarr/aa-powersim/docs/01_building-blocks.md

 ## Approaching the singularity.
 ```

 We have two options here: we can *trap* them if we want to react in some way when they occur; or, we can *suppress* them so that they don't clutter up the output when the model is running.
 Since there are ways to check convergence / singularity after the fact, we'll opt for suppression.
-Fortunately R has the functions `suppressMessages()` and `suppressWarnings()`, and all we have to do is wrap them around our code.
+Fortunately R has the functions `suppressMessages()` and `suppressWarnings()`, and all we have to do is wrap them around the part of the code that is generating the side effects.
 So, our final analysis function will be as follows.

 ```r